 It’s always nice to have a blog.
 A regularly updated blog shows the clients that you’re active in the field.
 A blog can also become a source of valuable information for them, reinforcing your image of a field expert.
 Additionally, a blog is an important website asset that affects your SEO rankings and can help you attract new leads.

 The more blog posts you write the better.
-But your content must also be high quality.
+But your content must also be of high quality.
 Don’t write to hit the target, write because of sharing as a purpose in itself.

 Additionally, you can spark up conversations in your blog by enabling the comments section.
 Comments increase engagement and the more people are engaged the more likely they are to order your services.